-Liberia, officially the Republic of Liberia, is located on the West African coast, most of the country is covered by dense tropical forests.
-Liberia was the only colony founded by the United States of America, and the Liberian flag is influenced by this inheritance.
-A military coup in 1980 led the country into a long phase of war and instability.
-It was only in 2003 that a peace agreement was signed.
+The Republic of Liberia, is located on the West African coast and most of the country is covered by dense tropical forests.
+The nation was founded on land acquired for people of African descent who had formerly been enslaved in the United States and the Caribbean.
+However, the large majority of its citizens are indigenous.
+A military coup in 1980 led the country into a long phase of civil war and instability.
+It was only in 2003 that a peace agreement was signed and the fight for justice for the victims of war crimes committed during the civil wars is still ongoing.

-At around 5.1 million, Liberia’s population consists primarily of Christians, with 85.6% identifying as Christian.
-Islam is the next largest religious group at 12.2% of the population.
-1.5% of the population claim no religion, 0.6% of the population hold indigenous religious beliefs, and less than 1% of the population are members of other religious groups.
+Liberia’s population currently stands at roughly 5.2 million.
+According to the latest (2022) census, just under 85% of the population identify as Christian and the next largest religious group, at 12% of the population, is Muslim.
+2.6% of the population claim no religion, 0.5% hold indigenous religious beliefs, and less than 1% are members of other religious groups.

 Education and children’s rights |